 In conclusion, the three zones of WST reflect a world where the living standards are extremely broad.
 Modernization and globalization have failed to produce the economic and social change that many academics and policy experts predicted.
-Wallerstein recognizes this aspect when he comments:
+Wallerstein recognizes this:

 The whole discussion from 1945 to today has been one long effort to take seriously the reality that world-system is not only polarized but polarizing, and that this reality is both morally and politically intolerable.
 For countries at the bottom, there seemed nothing more urgent than figuring out how to improve their situation, and first of all economically.
-After all, all these people had to do was to see a movie and they would know that there were other people in the world that were better off, than they were.
-As for the countries at the top, they realized, however dimly, that the "huddled masses yearning to breathe free" represented a permanent danger to world order and their own prosperity, and that therefore something, somehow had to be done to dampen the tinderbox.
-32
+After all, all these people had to do was to see a movie and they would know that there were other people in the world that were better off than they were.
+As for the countries at the top, they realized, however dimly, that the "huddled masses yearning to breathe free" represented a permanent danger to world order and their own prosperity, and that therefore something, somehow had to be done to dampen the tinderbox.36

 The tinderbox is now loaded with terrorists who have two dominant traits: religious extremism and anti-Western ideologies.
-The Western or core nations have yet to come to grips collectively to solve this dangerous global phenomenon.
+The Western or core nations have yet to come to grips collectively to solve this global phenomenon.

-The Connection: Electronic Colonialism and World System Theories
+The Connection between Electronic Colonialism and World System Theories

-There is a substantial and important link between the electronic colonialism theory and world system theory.
-ECT posits that when exported the mass media carry with them a broad range of values.
+There is a substantial and important link between electronic colonialism theory and world system theory.
+ECT posits that mass media when exported carry with them a broad range of values.
 These values are economic, social, cultural, and sometimes political or religious in nature.
-Increasingly they carry with them the English language, in terms of music, movies, or the internet.
+Increasingly they carry with them the English language, in terms of music, movies, or the Internet.
 WST theory elaborates and extends ECT by dividing the nations of the globe into three categories; it then expands on how the core category works to influence the two subordinate categories.
 Some core nations are concerned about the impact and penetration of ECT as well.
-Canada, France, Great Britain, Israel, New Zealand, and Australia are prime core nations that continually worry about the Americanization of their domestic cultural industries and consumer behavior.

-They realize that with each additional commercial media outlet, there will be more spent on foreign syndicated shows or royalties going elsewhere leaving even less money for indigenous productions of all genres.
+Canada, France, the United Kingdom, Israel, New Zealand, and Australia are prime core nations that continually worry about the Americanization of their domestic cultural industries and consumer behavior.
+They realize that with each additional commercial media outlet more will be spent on foreign syndicated shows, leaving even less money for indigenous productions of all genres.

 Nations in the subordinate categories, mainly the semiperiphery and periphery, have a multitude of reasons, whether they be economic, social, cultural, or moral, to be concerned about the implications of ECT.
-Dependency theory, when referring to attitudinal shifts brought about by repetitive interactions with core businesses, is an example of ECT.
+Dependency theory, in relation to attitudinal shifts brought about by repetitive interactions with core businesses, is an example of ECT.
 For example, since the 1980s there has been a steady stream of research from Latin America on the structural impact, mostly negative, of relations with core nations, particularly the United States, but also with former colonial powers in Europe, particularly Spain.
-Although much of this research failed to utilize or identify either EC or WS theories as being relevant, in retrospect both theoretical constructs have much to offer in terms of organizing and explaining Latin American research and theory.
+Although much of this research failed to utilize or identify either electronic colonialism and world system theories as being relevant, in retrospect both theoretical constructs have much to offer in terms of organizing and explaining Latin American research and theory.

 Just as WST applies to all three zones, so also ECT has different applications in each zone.
 Utilizing appropriate aspects of both theories will significantly enhance future research in international communication.
-ECT, with its cultural lens, and WST, with an economic lens, are well suited for examining jointly the global activities of multinational cultural industries.
+ECT, with its cultural lens, and WST, with an economic lens, are well suited to examining the global activities of multinational cultural industries jointly.